sgpreyes/rcdok-website/_tabs/about.md

 ### Leadership
-**His Eminence Pablo Virgilio S. Cardinal David, D.D.** *Bishop of Kalookan*

-Cardinal "Ambo" David was installed as the second Bishop of Kalookan on January 2, 2016.
-In 2024, he was elevated to the **College of Cardinals** by Pope Francis, making him the first cardinal from the Diocese of Kalookan.
+**His Eminence Pablo Virgilio S. Cardinal David, D.D.** *Bishop of Kalookan* Cardinal "Ambo" David was installed on January 2, 2016.
+In 2024, he was elevated to the College of Cardinals by Pope Francis.

-**Bishop Emeritus Deogracias S. Iñiguez, Jr., D.D.** *First Bishop of Kalookan (2003–2013)*
+**Bishop Emeritus Deogracias S. Iñiguez, Jr., D.D.** *First Bishop (2003–2013)*

+---

+### Our Vision & Mission

+**Vision Statement**
+> “A people called by the Father in Jesus Christ to become a Community of persons with Fullness of Life witnessing to the Kingdom of God by living the Paschal Mystery in the power of the Holy Spirit with Mary as Companion.”

+**Mission**
+The Diocese is committed to being a “Community of Communities,” fostering the formation of Basic Ecclesial Communities (BECs) and reaching out to those in the “peripheries” through mission stations and social communication programs.

 ---